 The last sixteen years have been filled with the births of two more precious children and the adoption of four medically-needy little ones from China.
 I was privileged to be my Grandpa’s caregiver, until his health declined beyond my capacity.
 We’ve travelled with Rick on many of his work trips and cheered the kids on in their vast extracurricular endeavors.
 When two of my children were walking devastating, destructive pathways that required my complete and undivided attention, I was able to enter into their distinctly unique but equally painful despair in a way that I would not have been able to had my attention been drawn away elsewhere.
 I’m so thankful for those seasons of great joy and unspeakable sorrow, always intermingled, yet ever and always making us look more and more like our Savior!
 We will never *want* these things, but we absolutely NEED them in our lives!

 Today marks the introduction of a new season and the start of, what I hope, is a redemptive chapter in my life.
 I am beyond excited to tell you all that I have made the decision to go back to UL to complete my degree!
 I went to Student Advising this morning and made the initial contact with the Financial Aid Office.
 As usual, my ever-present and faithful hubby was right by my side.
 I’m so thankful for his unwavering support!!
-I am declaring my major in Communications, since I am/have already been employed for many years now in the positions of teacher, elder companion, nurse, social worker, social justice advocate (specifically as it relates to orphan care), caregiver, dietician, etc. Simply being a mother has provided a myriad of real life learning opportunities that a single collegiate degree could never offer.
+I am declaring my major in Criminal Justice, since I am/have already been employed for many years now in the positions of teacher, elder companion, nurse, social worker, social justice advocate (specifically as it relates to orphan care), caregiver, dietician, etc. Simply being a mother has provided a myriad of real life learning opportunities that a single collegiate degree could never offer.
 This journey is not so much about a well-earned piece of paper as it is the restoration of the years the locusts have eaten.

 This pursuit is extremely personal to me.
 To answer a few obvious questions.
 NO, I am not interested in entering the job market upon graduation.
 Yes, I still LOVE being a SAHM to my children.
 I very much enjoy partnering with CEC in the collaborative education of three of my middle kiddos.
 I fully intend to bring the Quad Squad home during their middle and high school years and either work with CEC or, for the first time in Kelley kid-dom history, teach them solely at home.
 The jury’s still out on that one. 🙂 I recognize Benji’s health needs (or something else providentially hindering) may cause this desire to, once again, end in ‘unfinished business’.
 And that’s okay.
 But I have a strong sense that *now* is the time and space to pursue this.
 So I’m going with my gut on this one and praying God’s continued blessing and sustaining providence over Benji.
 Besides, I fully trust God in His sovereign plans for my life.
 His Will *will* be accomplished one way or the other.
 I’m just an instrument in the hands of my Redeemer.
 But I also know God loves to give good gifts to His children.
 And how I’m hoping this desire of mine-to make an end of this ‘unfinished business’-is one He’ll grant to me!
 May He not only grant it, but give the strength to see it through infinitely well and for HIS glory.
 Amen!